renatabiniek/winter-wedding/README.md

 ### Target audience

 * Specific group of guests and their families who had been invited to a wedding
+* Wedding coordinator

 ### User stories:

-* as an invited guest, I want to be able send my RSVP
+* as an invited guest, I want to be able to send my RSVP
 * as an invited guest, I want to be able to see a confirmation of my responses
 * as a user, I want to clearly understand what actions are required
 * as a user, I want to be clearly notified about any errors during the RSVP process
 * as a returning user, I want to be notified if my response had already been recorded and what it said
-* as an admin of the tool, I want to be able to access overview of RSVPs received
+* as the wedding coordinator, I want to be able to access overview of RSVPs received

 ### Structure: